 The territory's geographical diversity, combined with its cultural diversity, makes it unique in terms of forestry for economic development associated with the conservation and enhancement of forest diversity.
 Its location and the landscape of the plateaus have favoured human occupation and the development of cities throughout Brazil's history.

-And it is in this area that the FASB Programme has been expanding its projects.
+And it is in this territory that the FASB Programme has been expanding its projects.
+Learn more about this region in the following slide show:

 The agenda